TiviMate Update Problems Explained: How to Fix Freezing, Crashing & Missing Channels After an Update

 This alone restores channels for many users.

-If channels are missing, only the playlist index is broken.
+If channels are missing, the playlist index is often corrupted.

 Steps: